tobua/reactigation/README.md

 ## Usage

-A minimal setup with two screens looks like this
+A minimal setup with two screens looks like this.

 ```jsx
 import React from 'react'